DamarTheMunginizer/DamarTheMunginizer/README.md

 ## What I'm Working on
 - [Loan Default Probability and Customer Lifetime Value(CLV)](#)
-    - Build predictive models to estimate the likelyhood of a customer defaulting on a loan and the lower probability customers lifetime value for cross-selling.
+    - Build predictive models to estimate the likelihood of a customer defaulting on a loan and the lower probability customers lifetime value for cross-selling.
     - Techniques: Data Collection, Data Munging, Feature engineering, Machine Learning, Regression Based, Tree-Based, and Custom Models.
 ---
 ## Tools & Technologies